interTwin-eu/teapot/docs/configuration.md

 ### VO based mapping

-The third method is VO-based mapping, where all members of a Virtual Organization (VO) are mapped to a single local identity.
+VO-based mapping maps all members of a Virtual Organization (VO) to a single local identity.
 This is a group-based mapping approach.

 To configure VO-based mapping, specify:

 - The `eduperson-entitlement` that defines the VO membership.
 - The local account to which users with the matching `eduperson-entitlement` will be mapped.

+### Keycloak-based Mapping

+**Keycloak-based mapping** maps the user's `sub` claim to Keycloak's `preferred_username`.
+No extra configuration is needed.